-Many larger shippers may use a Free Freight Allowance (FFA) pricing mechanism to recover handling and freight expense for smaller orders.
+Many larger shippers may use a Free Freight Allowance (FFA) pricing mechanism to recover handling and freight expenses for smaller orders.
 The benefits extend across both shippers and their customers.
-Shippers reduce pick, packaging, handling and shipping expense with fewer and larger orders.
-Customers reap the benefit with a lower delivered price when they order a quantity that exceeds the freight prepaid add threshold.
-Customers will also see internal savings with the processing of one large purchase order versus several smaller purchase orders, much in the same way the shipper is benefitting with processing larger sales orders.
+Shippers reduce pick, packaging, handling and shipping expenses with fewer and larger orders.
+Customers reap the benefit of a lower delivered price when they order a quantity that exceeds the freight prepaid add threshold.
+Customers will also see internal savings with the processing of one large purchase order versus several smaller purchase orders, much, in the same way, the shipper is benefitting from processing larger sales orders.

 For more information on the various approaches to minimum order quantity and free freight allowance processes please reach out to your strategic account manager.